V1T: large-scale mouse V1 response prediction using a Vision Transformer: Results

-To further explore the relationship between the attention weights learned by the core module and the behavioral information, we measured the correlation between the center of mass of the attention maps and the pupil centers in the vertical and horizontal axes.
+\textbf{Self-attention correlates with pupil center} .
+To further explore the relationship between the attention weights learned by the core module and the behavioral information, we measured the absolute correlation between the center of mass of the attention maps and the pupil centers in the vertical and horizontal axes.
 The correlation coefficient of each animal in \textsc{Dataset S} is summarized in Table~\ref{table:pupil-correlation}.
-Overall, we found a moderate correlation between the attention maps and the pupil center of the animal, with an average correlation of $0.525 \pm 0.079$ and $0.409 \pm 0.105$ in the horizontal and vertical directions across animals with p-values $\ll0.0001$.
-These correlations indicate that attention maps can reveal the impact of behavioral variables on the neural responses.
+Overall, we found a moderate correlation between the attention maps and the pupil center of the animal, with an average correlation (standard deviation) of $0.525$ ($0.079$) and $0.409$ ($0.105$) in the horizontal and vertical directions across animals.
+This relationship demonstrates that the attention maps can reveal the impact of behavioral variables on the neural responses.
 Therefore, this framework can be particularly useful for studies investigating the coding of visual information across visual cortical areas (V1 and higher visual areas), as the model could determine what part(s) of the visual stimulus is processed along the ``hierarchy'' of visual cortical areas.
 Since higher visual areas are known to have larger receptive fields~\citep{wang2007area, glickfeld2014mouse}, we would expect a larger part of the image to be relevant for the core module.
 Further investigation of the attention map could also be used to determine which part of a visual scene was relevant when performing more specific tasks, such as object recognition, decision-making, or spatial navigation.